filippigianluca/Acta_Astronautica_April2019/README.md

-# Acta_Astronautica_April2019
-work for the journal paper
+work for the Acta Astronautica journal paper